ashtamker/TicTacToe/README.md

 # TicTacToe

-simple version of the game for P Vs P
+simple version of the game for P Vs P!